The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 Here’s an example:

-In this scenario, the person (or family — my wife and I always do this a team sport) has $380,000 in assets and $227,000 in liabilities, leaving him or her with a net worth of $153,000.
+In this scenario, the person (or family — my wife and I always do this as a team sport) has $380,000 in assets and $227,000 in liabilities, leaving him or her with a net worth of $153,000.

 What’s cool about your net worth is it doesn’t care about your income or expenses.
 It’s just a financial snapshot of where you’re at in one moment of time.
 It gives you a benchmark to work from.

-Do you know what your take home pay is?
 You probably know your salary, but what’s leftover each month after taxes, insurance, and other deductions?

 In this number, make sure to include your side hustle income as well.

-Day 5: Know How Much You Spend
+Day 5: Figure Out How Much You Actually Spend

 Have you ever taken the time to itemize out your expenses — like ALL of them?